unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Issues of implicit numeric types conversion

-Implicit type conversion to "bigger" types is source of nasty errors when automatic boxing is involved.
+Implicit type conversion to "bigger" types is a source of nasty errors when automatic boxing is involved.
 <br/>
 Consider the following Scala code:
 ```scala